shanelonergan/shanelonergan.github.io/_posts/2020-05-15-typescript-introduction.md

 ### Null and Undefined

-Just as in JS, null and undefined are types in TS.
+Just as in JavaScript, null and undefined are types in TS.
 By default, null and undefined are subtypes of all other types, meaning you can assign null or undefined to a variable with the number type.

 ```ts
 let luckyNumber = 13